Compare Gas And Electric Providers With Billy Sumo

 - Usage charge discounts: Some of these are guaranteed, some will be conditional – for example you might only get the discount if your bill is paid on time.

 - Sign-up discounts: It’s worth doing some research here because some will be clear cut, offering a discount off your first bill.
 Others may offer a reduced usage charge but for a limited time.
-These ones may also be dependant on you signing up online.
+These ones may also be dependent on you signing up online.

 - Paperless bills: Many providers offer a discount if you choose to receive your bill online.